wazuh/wazuh-documentation/source/ossec_pci_dss.rst

 Introduction
 ------------

 The **Payment Card Industry Data Security Standard (PCI DSS)** is a proprietary information security standard for organizations that handle branded credit cards from the major card schemes including *Visa*, *MasterCard*, *American Express*, *Discover*, and *JCB*.
 The standard was created to increase controls around cardholder data to reduce credit card fraud.

-Validation of compliance is performed annually, either by an external *Qualified Security Assessor (QSA)* that creates a *Report on Compliance (ROC)* for organizations handling large volumes of transactions, or by *Self-Assessment Questionnaire (SAQ)* for companies handling smaller volumes.
+To understand how OSSEC helps to meet the PCI, it has been analyzed:

++ Each control, explaining how OSSEC helps to meet it.
+You can find it in this `guide <http://wazuh.com/resources/OSSEC_PCI_DSS_Guide.pdf>`_

-The following sections describe how each OSSEC component (analysis logs, rootcheck, syscheck, active response) and the combination OSSEC + ELK can help to meet **PCI DSS 3.1** requirements.
-In this `document <http://wazuh.com/resources/OSSEC_PCI_DSS_Guide.pdf>`_ each requeriment is analyzed to indicate how OSSEC could help to meet it.
++ Each OSSEC component (analysis logs, rootcheck, syscheck, active response) and the combination OSSEC + ELK.

+The following sections describe how each OSSEC component can help to meet **PCI DSS 3.1** requirements.

 Analysis Logs
 --------------